opengeospatial/HY_Features/section_1-6.md

 There are two ways that catchments with multiple inflows can share a common outlet: 1) as separate subcatchments each represented by a flowpath between a single inflow node and the outflow node (figure C1), or 2) as a non-divided catchment contributing as a whole to the outflow node (figure C2).
 The latter case, referred to here as a joint catchment, may result in several flowpathes.
 Although it may be hard to determine what part of the contributing catchment each flowpath represents, or to determine the main flowpath, or to perform linear referencing (along a flowpath), a joint catchment is often easier to delineate and convenient in some cases .

 In this network of catchments, two or more catchments that flow into another, flow to the same outflow node (Figure 8) which is the inflow node of a receiving downstream catchment (Figure 9); the upstream catchment may be understood as the catchment contributing flow to the inflow node of a receiving catchment.
 In a network of dendritic catchments, outflow nodes on the network serve only one receiving catchment (Figure 8 and Figure 9).
-Applying the concept of connected catchments to catchments arranged in ordered sets, the network can be traced from the common outlet upstream, and visualised using an appropriate geometric representation.
+Applying the concept of connected catchments to catchments arranged in ordered sets, the catchment network can be traced upstream starting at the common outlet, and visualised using an appropriate geometric representation.

 ![Figure 8: Catchments contributing to an identified outflow node.
 Note that some catchments contribute to a common outflow node.](figs/fig8.png)
 Figure 8: Catchments contributing to an identified outflow node.
 Note that some catchments contribute to a common outflow node.